pragma-/Plang/doc/README.md

 Plang will attempt to infer the types from the values.
 If Plang cannot infer the types, the `Any` type will be used, which effectively disables type-checking for that object.

-Let's consider a simple `add` function.
-With no explicit type annotations and no inferrable values, the function's return type and the types of its parameters will default to the `Any` type:
+Let's consider a simple `add` function without type annotations:

     > fn add(a, b) a + b; print(typeof(add));
      Function (Any, Any) -> Number

-This tells Plang to accept any types of values for the function call.
-Plang inferred a return type of `Number` because that's the type of the `+` operator.
+Because the `+` operator expects types of `Number`, Plang can infer the return type.
+Since `a` and `b` are of type `Any`, any value may be passed to the function.
+As long as the values are sub-types of `Number`, the function will be happy:

     > fn add(a, b) a + b; add(3, 4)
      7